Menu

 • Travel: getting to Washington is the responsibility of the participant.
 However, as a team we will coordinate ridesharing, airport pickup, and lodging.

 • Additional Info: Bear canisters required.
 We will camp in designated group campsites.
-Exact itinerary will depend on permits obtained on April 15th.
+Exact itinerary will depend on permits obtained in April 2026.

 ITINERARY: